A 10-week comprehensive program covering object-oriented applications development using the Java™ programming language

 Dates & Location

-On-campus section: Classes meet on Monday & Wednesday evenings (5:45pm-9pm) and in the morning (9am-12:15pm) on approximately half of the Saturdays at DePaul's Loop Campus at 243 S. Wabash Avenue, Chicago.
+On-campus section: Classes meet two evenings per week (5:45pm-9pm; weeknights to be announced) and in the morning (9am-12:15pm) on approximately three Saturdays in the program.
+Classes are held at DePaul's Loop Campus at 243 S. Wabash Avenue, Chicago.

 Online section: Students may elect to register for an online section of the course.
 For more information about the online section, click